MuhiburR/Lottery-Simulator/README.md

 1. User inputs 5 numbers (1-69)
 2. Program generates 5 unique random white balls (1-69)
 3. Program generates 1 random red ball (1-26)
-4. System compares user's numbers against drawn numbers
+4. The system compares the user's numbers against the drawn numbers
 5. Prize tier is calculated based on matches
-6. Result is displayed to the user
+6. The result is displayed to the user

 ## 📊 Learning Outcomes